sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/guides/your-first-transform.md

 * [Update a Transform](#update-a-transform)
 * [Delete a Transform](#delete-a-transform)

-## List Transforms in Your IdentityNow Tenant
+## List Transforms in your IdentityNow Tenant

-To call the APIs for transforms you need a personal access token and your tenant's name to provide with the request.
-To get a personal access token, see [Personal Access Tokens](../../../api/authentication.md#personal-access-tokens).
-To get the name of your tenant, see [Finding Your Organization Tenant Name](../../../api/getting-started.md#finding-your-orgtenant-name)
+To call the APIs for transforms, you need a personal access token and your tenant's name to provide with the request.
+For more information about how to get a personal access token, see [Personal Access Tokens](../../../api/authentication.md#personal-access-tokens).
+For more information about how to get the name of your tenant, see [Finding Your Organization Tenant Name](../../../api/getting-started.md#finding-your-orgtenant-name).

 Before you create your first custom transform, see what transforms are already in the tenant.
 You can get this information by calling the [List Transforms API](/idn/api/v3/get-transforms-list).